jckmcmhn/xoxo-gossip-giRL/README.md

 The script does learn how to play Xs and Os (albeit not perfectly, see below) so I'd consider this a (partial) success.

-The script updates the policy at the end of each episode, not the after each iteration or step.
+I think what I have here is a very dumbed-down Q-learning approach.
+But based on my reading, Q-learning usually updates the q-value a state-action pair after each step, not each episode as I've done here.
 However:
 - Xs and Os is strictly linear.
 Within a single game, there is no way to find yourself back at a position you were in previously, so I would argue there's no need to update the policy before a game is over
 - Players can make at max 5 or 4 moves per game, so it is not as if a lot of iterations pass before each update anyway